romi/romi-robots-docs/docs/plant_imager/tutorials/robustness_evaluation.md

 We have a CLI tool to evaluate the robustness of the Reconstruction & Quantification (R&Q) tasks.
 Indeed, some tasks like `Colmap` are known to be stochastic, notably the feature detection and matching that use non-deterministic algorithms.

-Hereafter we give the general idea and some examples about task evaluation.
+Hereafter we give a design overview, some examples about task evaluation and the API.

-## General idea
+## Design overview
 To evaluate to robustness of a task, we sought at a very simplistic and empirical approach: repeat the task and analyze the variability of the results.

 To do so we follow these steps: